BYD steps up activities in Mexico

 Image: BYD

-Citing Mexico boss Jorge Vallejo, several media outlets reported that the details of BYD’s planned EV factory in Mexico will be made public in the current quarter – first and foremost, the exact location.
+Citing Mexico boss Jorge Vallejo, several media outlets reported that the details of BYD’s planned EV factory in Mexico, such as the exact location, will be made public in the current quarter.
 In June, it was already reported that BYD had received offers from 23 Mexican states for its planned factory and had already narrowed the selection down to three.
-BYD is still not being more precise.
+BYD has not yet revealed further information on the matter.

-According to Vallejo, the factory is expected to create some 10,000 jobs.
-However, he did not specify whether these 10,000 people will all be employed directly by BYD or whether it is the total effect of the factory on local employment, which also includes jobs at contractors and suppliers.
+According to Vallejo, the factory is expected to create some 10,000 jobs but has not specified whether these 10,000 people will all be employed directly by BYD or whether it is the total effect of the factory on local employment, which also includes jobs at contractors and suppliers.

 Nevertheless, the BYD factory would be one of the largest car plants in Mexico.
 In an earlier report, Bloomberg compared it to the country’s current largest car plant, the Volkswagen factory in Puebla.
 6,100 people work on the assembly lines there, in addition to 5,000 other employees at the plant and “thousands of people who handle parts assembly.”